rust-cli/book/src/tutorial/errors.md

 ```

 In cases where your code doesn't literally contain the file name,
-it'd be very hard to tell which file was `NotFound`.
+it would be very hard to tell which file was `NotFound`.
 There are multiple ways to deal with this.

 For example, we can create our own error type,